jkozik/SetupKubeadmCentos7/TLS using cert-manager.md

 Note: on my cluster, this took a long time.
 I thought the apply was being ignored.
 But eventually it worked.
 Maybe I need more resources for my cluster?!

 # Verify setup, create temporary certificate
-As recommended in the [cert-mangager setup guide](https://cert-manager.io/docs/installation/kubernetes/#verifying-the-installation), I created a temporary certificate.
-In part, to verify that my setup was good.
+As recommended in the [cert-mangager setup guide](https://cert-manager.io/docs/installation/kubernetes/#verifying-the-installation), I created a temporary self-signed certificate, to verify that my setup was good.
 ```
 [jkozik@dell2 k8sNw.com]$ cat <<EOF > test-resources.yaml
 > apiVersion: v1